Riemannian metrics for neural networks I: feedforward networks: A first experimental comparison

 Still, it is clear that for problems of this size, the more elaborate algorithms are very competitive.
 Only the tanh implementation of the diagonal Gauss--Newton method comes close to the invariant algorithms (while its performance in sigmoid implementation is not as good).

 As can be expected, the invariant algorithms have similar performance in sigmoid or tanh implementation: trajectories match each other closely (Figure~\ref{fig:invtraj}).
 The variations are caused, first, by random initialization of the dataset and weights in each run, and second, by the inclusion of the regularization terms $\eps\Id$, which breaks invariance.
-If the effect of the latter is isolated, by having the same initialization in tanh and sigmoid implementations, the trajectories coincide for a the first few iterations but then start to differ; however, overall performance is not affected.
+If the effect of the latter is isolated, by having the same initialization in tanh and sigmoid implementations, the trajectories coincide for the first few iterations but then start to differ, without affecting overall performance.

 In this setting, the natural gradient, in its unitwise and quasi-diagonal versions, seems to perform slightly worse than the backpropagated metric methods.
-Remember, however, that this is an effect of the large output layer size combined with a given computation time budget.
+This might be an effect of the large output layer size (which directly affects their computational complexity) combined with a given computation time budget.
 Per iteration instead of computation time, the natural gradient methods perform better than the backpropagated metric methods, and we expect them to be more competitive for smaller output sizes, e.g., in classification tasks.